howtowhale/dvm/README.md

     dvm install 1.8.2

-Now in any new shell use the installed version
+Now in any new shell use the installed version:

     dvm use 1.8.2